czankel/libai/README.md

 Tensor res = t1 + t2 * 3;
 ```

-## Building grid-tensor
+## Building LibAI

-Note that Grid Tensor requires cmake and a more recent version gcc or clang.
+Note that LibAI requires cmake and a more recent version gcc or clang.

-Assuming Grid Tensor should be built in the current (build) directory and having
+Assuming LibAI should be built in the current (build) directory and having
-SRC pointing o the git repository, use the following commands:
+SRC pointing to the git repository, use the following commands:

 ```
 cmake $SRC
 make
 ```

-This builds the library and a simple tool ```llama``` for running a LLaMA 2 model.
+This builds the library and the simple program ```llama``` for running a LLaMA 2 model.

-## Using the llama tool
+## Using the llama program

-Grid Tensor comes with a tool for running a LLaMA 2 large language model.
+LibAI comes with a tool for running a LLaMA 2 large language model.

 The current implementation only supports float32 and requires that the model parameters
 are stored in a GGUF file format.
 It also doesn't (yet) support entropy sampling,